 As residential architects, it is our job to create a welcoming feeling in a new-build home.
 We take pride in our work – the human connection is what makes a house a home, and an area into a community.

-We think about the pride of homeownership and giving homeowners the dignity of having a front door.
+We think about the pride of homeownership and giving homeowners the dignity of having a front door when buying new-build family homes.
 I believe families shouldn’t have to make the difficult decision between the extremes of a condominium or an expensive detached home.
 Mid-rise and stacked housing that is designed with care, thought and compassion can give the “feels like home” feeling without the price tag.